Skip to content

 What Is a CT Scan?

-A CT scan is a diagnostic imaging technique that uses X-rays and computer processing to generate detailed cross-sectional and 3D images of the body.
-It allows doctors to detect hidden abnormalities with precision.
+A CT (Computed Tomography, formerly Computed Axial Tomography (CAT) scan is a diagnostic imaging technique that uses X-rays and computer processing to generate detailed cross-sectional and 3D images of the body.
+It allows doctors to evaluate target organs or organ systems and detect hidden abnormalities with precision.

 Why Might You Need a CT Scan?